 - If there’s a name you know you want to use, try to snatch it up quickly.
 It may not be around for much longer.

-Alright, now that we’ve covered a nice step-by-step tutorial for how to name a blog—let’s go over some examples of blog names.
+Alright, now that we’ve covered a nice step-by-step tutorial for how to name a blog—let’s go over some blog name examples to learn from.

 Whether to spark your imagination or just show you what’s possible when it comes to naming your blog, these examples won’t disappoint.

-One of the best ways to discover a killer name for your blog is by looking at works for other bloggers.
+One of the best ways to discover a creative name for your blog is by looking at what works for other bloggers.

-How do you name a blog?
-Well, here are 25 examples of genius blog names to get inspired by today.
+So, how do you name a blog?
+Here are 45 examples of genius blog names (broken down by category) to inspire you today.

 1. Smart Passive Income

-One of the reasons that the title Smart Passive Income is successful is because it tells people exactly what blogger Pat Flynn is all about.
+Up first on this list of blog names is Smart Passive Income.
+One of the reasons that the name Smart Passive Income is so successful, is because it tells people exactly what blogger Pat Flynn is all about.

 There are a lot of blogs that talk about increasing your income, but this one is specifically dedicated to passive income.
 That’s a niche that a lot of people are interested in today, and Pat’s got a lot of experience in the field.